quru/qis/deploy/docker/memcached/README.md

 ### To build

-This is only required once (per release or version), and is an "internal" process to be performed by the image maintainer.
+This is only required once (per release or new version), and is an "internal" process to be performed by the image maintainer.

 	$ cd <this directory>
 	$ docker build -t quru/qis-memcached .